 But what happens when cocoa mass is not added during the production process of the milk chocolate crumb?

-The only ingredients to be involved in the Maillard reactions will remain the solids from the milk ingredients and those from the added sugar (which too can be of different types, as the dairy counterpart), giving a product known as white chocolate crumb, the secret ingredient plausibly behind the unique taste of blonde chocolate.
+The only ingredients to be involved in the Maillard reactions will therefore remain the solids from the milk ingredients and those from the added sugar (which too can be of different types, as the dairy counterpart), giving a product known as white chocolate crumb, the secret ingredient plausibly behind the unique taste of blonde chocolate.

-So what is commonly referred as “caramelized white chocolate” should more correctly be referred as a sort of “white chocolate maillardized under vacuum-roasting conditions”, as the complexity of flavors in this kind of product is not given by the caramelization of sugars, but by the reactions of the sugars with the proteins from the dairy ingredients.
+So what is commonly referred as “caramelized white chocolate” should more correctly be referred as a sort of “maillardized white chocolate under vacuum-roasting conditions”, as the complexity of flavors in this kind of product is not given by the caramelization of sugars, but by the reactions of the sugars with the proteins from the dairy ingredients.

-Mysteriously withdrawn from the market in 1994, the Cadbury Caramilk tablet was then released on the market in sparing limited editions, the most recent of which this year.
+Mysteriously withdrawn from the market in 1994, the Cadbury Caramilk tablet was then released on the market in sparing limited editions, the most recent of which in 2018.
 Although tainted by the product recall of a couple of lots for the accidental presence of plastic fragments, the return of Caramilk blocks in New Zealand and Australia caused such a frenzy among nostalgic consumers who were excited to see their old time favorite treat that some were even willing to spend more than $100 on eBay to stock up!

 In conclusion, many hypotheses have been advanced on the production of the sophisticated blonde chocolate.
-However, through the understanding of the basics underlying the formation of aromatic compounds in Maillard reactions, the chocolate crumb technique seems to be the most plausible one for delivering real blonde chocolate.
-Regardless of who can afford this technology, obtaining the same result by “hand crafting” is impossible and the outcomes can only be similar but never overlapping those of authentic blonde chocolate, unless pricey equipment and processing techniques are accessible for economies of scale.
+However, through the understanding of the basics underlying the formation of aromatic compounds in Maillard reactions, the white chocolate crumb technique seems to be the most plausible one for delivering real blonde chocolate.
+Regardless of who can afford this technology, obtaining the same result by “hand crafting” is impossible and the outcomes can only be similar but never overlapping those of authentic blonde chocolate, unless pricey equipment and processing techniques are accessible to good economies of scale.

-One thing is sure for blonde chocolate: it may not have found its standard of identity concerning food labeling, but it undoubtedly remains a well-distinguished product from white chocolate for its one-of-a-kind flavor profile.
+One thing is sure for blonde chocolate: it may not have found its standard of identity concerning food labeling over the years, but it undoubtedly remains a well-distinguished product from white chocolate for its one-of-a-kind flavor profile.